Navigation module: reference informationEdit on GitHub

 - Navigation module provides database structure and a public API to manage what’s in the database.
 It also provides a small toolkit for rendering navigation menus in the frontend.

-- NavigationGui module provides a Zed UI to manage navigation menus.
+- NavigationGui provides a Zed UI to manage navigation menus.

-- NavigationCollector module provides full collector logic for exporting navigation menus to the KV storage (Redis).
+- NavigationCollector provides full collector logic for exporting navigation menus to the KV storage (Redis).

 The Navigation module provides the